-Successful completion with a grade of B or higher in all coursework earns the student up to 5 credits at Howard Community College.
+Students who successfully complete all coursework with a grade of B or higher may be eligible for up to 5 credits at Howard Community College.

 Allied Health Academy

 Industry Certifications

 Students will become certified in First Aid, Cardiopulmonary Resuscitation (CPR), and the Health Insurance Portability and Accountability Act (HIPAA) by the end of their junior year.